 Sex may result in pregnancy, but pregnancy doesn’t always result in sex.
 The last thing you want is for the mother of your child to feel uncomfortable, and gas pains, sore feet, and mood swings aren’t exactly aphrodisiacs.
 But the fact of the matter is that if everyone is happy and healthy and down to have sex, sex during pregnancy is perfectly safe — and perfectly fun.
 Both partners just have to be willing to work with the developing circumstances.
 In other words: as a woman’s body begins to change, so shall the way you attempt to enter it.
 In other words, pay close attention to sex positions, and don’t forget to communicate.
 As each trimester progresses, you’ll have to get more creative.
 These expert-approved, pregnancy-safe sex positions are a good place to start.

-The Best Pregnancy Sex Positions: The First Trimester
+The Best Pregnancy Sex Positions for the First Trimester

 Missionary Sex Position

 Really, there’s not much you can’t do in the first trimester that you wouldn’t be able to do with someone who wasn’t carrying a uterus full of your DNA.
 There are a lot of options on the table during this period, so you may as well start with some that are going to be more of a challenge down the line.
 If you like missionary, then get it now.
 As a woman journeys further into her pregnancy, she’ll want to avoid putting any unnecessary pressure on her belly.
 That means positions that require you to get on top will be more of a challenge further on.

 “Missionary lets both partners make and maintain eye contact during penetrative sex, which, for those who enjoy it, can help facilitate a deeper intimate connection,” says sex educator Anne Hodder.
 “During the beginning stages of pregnancy, keeping that level of oxytocin flowing can be especially beneficial for anyone who might be having an uncomfortable or anxious first trimester.”